Everyone deserves to live in a healthy home.

 At Shelter, we believe in building a beautiful, well-designed, long-lasting house - one that is a safe, healthy environment for people to live in.
 We also believe that the health of a building – and thus, the people who live inside of it – is one of the most overlooked areas in modern homebuilding.

-Healthy building is more than solar panels and water catchment systems – while these ‘green’ ideas are ones we fully believe in, building green doesn’t mean building healthy.
+Healthy, resilient building is more than solar panels and water catchment systems – while these ‘green’ ideas are ones we fully believe in, building green doesn’t mean building healthy.
+We will always build BOTH.
 Whether you have kids, grandkids, or family pets, we want your family to live in an environment that is free of the building material toxins that almost every house built today is filled with.
 We want your water to be clean, your air to be fresh and free of pollutants, and your building envelope to be energy efficient yet breathable.

-Healthy building means building houses that are good for us.
+Healthy, sustainable, resilient building means building houses that are good for us - and for our environment.
 Not just in ways that make us happy, like warm lighting, natural landscaping, and beautiful design, but in ways that actually make living indoors something that doesn’t harm ours kids and families.
 It's funny to think about, but living inside a tightly enclosed, highly insulated box is an extraordinarily unnatural thing for our bodies.
 We've lived outside for thousands of millennia, and inside of buildings like mud huts for centuries.
 Walls filled with insulation chemicals, made from construction chemicals, off-gassing glue chemicals, painted with volatile paint chemicals...well, not much about that is normal for our bodies.
 And yet, ask around - most builders don't focus on the health of occupants in designing, building, or remodeling a house.
 You would think that would be a very important – if not the MOST important – consideration in construction.
 And yet, even in the city that founded Whole Foods Market, it’s not.

 What makes most conventional houses unhealthy: